Skip to Content

 In his (now considered a classic) The Fifth Discipline, Peter Senge offers a similar yet more succinct definition of a system and how a system is "bound by invisible fabrics of interrelated actions …" and how systems thinking, his "fifth discipline" is so critical to organizational and personal success.

 We can't leave a discussion of systems without also commenting on Deming's notion of a System of Profound Knowledge (SoPK).
-It's composed of four elements:
+It's composed of four elements.

-• Appreciation for a System
+1. Appreciation for a system

-• Theory of Variation
+2. Theory of knowledge

-• Theory of Knowledge
+3. Theory of variation

-• Understanding of Psychology
+4. Understanding of psychology

-Space doesn't permit much expansion on the elements but here are some very brief explanations:
+Space doesn't permit much expansion on the elements, but here are some very brief explanations.

 • Appreciation for a system is one's understanding of the past few paragraphs and how component parts of a system are interdependent on one another.